 Issues in Exegesis - Develop an understanding of how textual criticism, comparative philology and literary theory apply to the analysis of biblical texts.

-- Aramaic (Fall 2011, 2013) - Translation of all the Aramaic sections in the Hebrew Bible as well as selections from ancient inscriptions, Elephantine papyri, and Targums.
+Aramaic - Learn the basics of Aramaic grammar and translate the Aramaic sections of Scripture as well as selections from ancient inscriptions, Elephantine papyri and Targums.

 Meet Your Professors

-Dr. Becky Josberger
+Dr. Rebekah Josberger